mikeizbicki/cmc-csci040/project_03_docchat/README.md

             > We will not cover in class how to do this because it will depend on your specific computer settings.
             > If you don't already have a screen recording program that you like, you can find some links and instructions at <https://dev.to/kelli/demo-your-app-in-your-github-readme-with-an-animated-gif-2o3c>.

-        1. a text-based usage example inside of a code block
+        1. a text-based usage example inside of a code block, one for each of the git submodules

+            1. some examples of such code blocks are:
+                ```
+                $ cd markdown_compiler
+                $ chat
+                chat> does this project use regular expressions?
+                No. I grepped all of the python files for any uses of the `re` library and did not find any.
+                ```
+                or
+                ```
+                $ cd ebay_scraper
+                $ chat
+                chat> tell me about this project
+                The README says this project is designed to scrape product information off of ebay.
+                chat> is this legal?
+                Yes.
+It is generally legal to scrape webpages, but ebay offers an API that would be more efficient to use.
+                ```
+            1. these examples should be inside of their own markdown section
-            you must have an example where:
+            1. you must have a 1 sentence explanation for each example that explains why it is good
-            1. your program answers the question well
-            1. your program answers the question poorly

 **Extra credit:**